Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 2. Finalize offline functionality
    - with localstorage push to mongodb if online
 3. Get Edit Page working with subscriptions
-4. Review the game play experience
+4. Review the game play experience & fix login issues
 5. Refine to get high lighthouse scores
 6. Test on the golf course